top of page

 Understanding Social Fatherhood

-Social fatherhood refers to the role of a man who assumes the responsibilities of raising and nurturing a child, regardless of biological connection.
-This type of fatherhood often involves:
+Social fatherhood refers to the role of a man who raises, nurtures, and supports a child, regardless of biological ties.
+This role is grounded in responsibility and love, not DNA.
+Social fathers provide:

-• Financial Provision: Ensuring the child’s basic needs, such as food, education, and shelter, are met.
+• Financial Provision: Ensuring education, shelter, and basic needs are met.

-• Cultural Continuity: Imparting values, traditions, and identity to the next generation.
+• Cultural Continuity: Passing down values, traditions, and family identity.

 The Importance of Biological Fatherhood